 3. Were there any unexpected challenges or developments during the process of on-the-ground research?

-4. What might be some of the implications of your argument and research for studies of decentralization (and/or other subjects) beyond Indonesia to other parts of Asia and the world?
+4. What might be some of the implications of your argument and research for studies of decentralization (and/or other subjects) beyond Indonesia and Australia to other parts of Asia and the world?

 5. What did you find most challenging, rewarding, or interesting about the review process?